Gaurav24680/spam_mail_prediction/README.md

 Spam Mail Prediction using Machine Learning

 #This project focuses on building a machine learning model to classify emails as spam or not spam using Logistic Regression.
-It leverages popular Python libraries for data processing, feature extraction, and model building
+It leverages popular Python libraries for data processing, feature extraction, and model building.

 Key Features:

 1.Preprocessing of raw email text (removing stopwords, lowercasing, etc.)